dmd-program/art-design-course-resources/video-and-photo.md

     The built-in mics on your phone and camera are terrible; do not use them—especially outdoors where you will record nothing but wind.
 Getting a good mic is one of the fastest ways to make your video seem more professional \(see gear recommendations above\).

-    Sometimes you can plug a good mic directly into your camera, but it may also be useful to record audio seperately on a portable audio recorder and sync the audio with the video while editing.
+    Sometimes you can plug a good mic directly into your camera, but it may also be useful to record audio separately on a portable audio recorder and sync the audio with the video while editing.
 Premiere and Final Cut have tools to [automate this](https://helpx.adobe.com/premiere-pro/using/synchronizing-audio-video-merge-clips.html), but you can also have your subject clap their hands or use a [clapper](https://www.bhphotovideo.com/c/buy/Production-Slates/ci/16664/N/4028759379) to manually sync audio.

     See the [audio page](audio.md) for more.